israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Toolbutton

-A solid color button with a background that alternates between colors when invoked.
-The _off_ state color is always the **secondary** color of the selected theme.
-The _on_ state color is based on the [color keyword](#colors) as indicated below.
+A solid color toolbutton with a background that alternates between colors when invoked.
+The _off_ state color is fixed, but the _on_ state color is based on the [color keyword](#colors) selected as indicated below.

 ![solid toolbuttons](./assets/widget-styles/solid-toolbuttons.gif)